 - It’s good hot straight from the crockpot but is also good later after it’s cooled and the gooey part has thickened.

 - Ice cream is a must!

 Slow Cooker Peanut Butter Brownie Pudding

-- 1 brownie mix (approximately 18 ounces), plus eggs, water, and oil to make the brownies1
+- 1 15 ounce box brownie mix plus ingredients to make the brownies

 - 1 cup peanut butter chips